egoist/bili/README.md

 ## Why is this useful?

-I always repeat the same configurations for bundling my front-end libraries.
+I always repeat the same configurations for bundling my javascript libraries.
 With bili you can simply run `bili` to generate `commonjs`-format code and or append `--format umd` to generate `umd`-format code, and it's fast!
 You can even pass `--compress` to generate compressed file and sourcemap.

 ## Install